ashley-leung/monzo-interview/behavioral.md

 Lesson: "Rare" doesn't mean "won't happen" — it means "will happen eventually."

-Applied to future work:
+This is applied to future work:

-- Calculate expected failure rates over time, not per event
 - Design for the 100th deployment, not the 1st
 - Automated recovery for "rare" events you can't eliminate
-- Monitor for patterns across deployments, not just individual failures

 ### What they are looking for
 - About reaction and management of this, recover and adapt, reflect and learn